curl/everything-curl/usingcurl-downloads.md

 ### Metalink

-Metalink is a file descripion standard that tells a client multiple locations where the same content resides.
+Metalink is a file description standard that tells a client multiple locations where the same content resides.
 A client can then opt to transfer that content from one or many of those sources.